FreemanMakesGames/DirectorySizeMonitor/README.md

 # Current Limitations
 1. Due to Python's GIL, performance can't be improved with multithreading.
 Scanning a large directory can take some minutes.
 2. Re-displaying the results will always re-insert all entries into the views.
 This can be slow and take up to a few seconds, for scan results of large directories.
 3. Saved scan result can be huge.
+Saving can be slow.
 4. Scanning the recycle bin on Windows isn't supported.

 # Why not just use WinDirStat